-The La Verde main mineralized regions, East Hill and West Hill, lend themselves to open pit mining as they are large bulk Resources close to surface.
-Additionally, the local topography is amenable to hold waste dumps and stockpiles to contain all the materials scheduled.
-The climate is favorable to open pit mining and there are no surface water bodies that would be impacted by the mining activity.
+The La Verde East Hill and West Hill mineralized regions are located close to surface and are suitable for open pit mining.
+The local topography is suitable to accommodate large quantities of waste generated during the mining operation, as well as interim stockpiles.
+The climate is favourable to open pit mining and no significant surface water bodies are impacted by the mining activity.

-The proposed open pit recovers the upper portion of the two main mineralized regions leaving some deeper Resource un-mined.
+The proposed open pit mines the upper portion of the two main mineralized regions, while leaving some deeper Resource un-mined that may be suitable for underground mining.

-16.1 Resource Model for Mining - Mining Block Model
+16.1 Resource model for mining - mining block model

-A Resource block model was supplied by Catalyst.
-The Resource model received was the direct output of Tetra Tech's work on geological modelling and grades interpolation as described in the Tetra Tech September 2012 Report.
-This model was modified to account for practicalities of mining and used in the mining, metallurgical and economic analysis.
+A Resource block model was supplied by Tetra Tech.
+The Resource model was used to produce a mining model by applying modifying factors that account for practicalities of mining; the latter model was subsequently used in the mining, metallurgical and economic analysis.

-The significant modifications made to the model were:
+The significant modifications made to the model are listed below:

 - Rock type grouping As indicated in Section 14, all grade interpolations were allocated to eight lithology classes.
-In the mining block model, zones were grouped into bigger categories of the West or East Hill. - New Oxide Zone created In the Resource model all mineralization is classified as sulphide.
-However oxidation is evident in the upper meters of some drillholes, as well as in the field.
-As copper recoveries by flotation are often lower in oxide mineralization than in sulphide mineralization, it was agreed with Catalyst that a simplified 20 m thick oxide blanket would be added to the model in order to account for this effect.
-All original grade estimates were retained within the oxide blanket. - Resource classification Mineralized material was classified in the Resource model as Measured, Indicated, Inferred and Not-Classified.
-As this is a PEA, all classified mineralization has been included in the analysis so in the mining block model Measured, Indicated and Inferred categories were grouped as one.
-The Not-Classified category was treated as waste, - Grades: Kriged estimates for copper (CUKR), gold (AUKR), silver (AGKR) and arsenic (ASKR) were selected for the development of the study.
+In the mining block model, zones were grouped into larger categories of the West or East Hill. - New Oxide Zone created In the Resource model the whole mineralization is classified as sulphide.
+However, oxidation is evident in the upper sections of some drillholes, as well as in the field.
+As copper recoveries by flotation are often lower in oxide mineralization than in sulphide mineralization, it was agreed with Catalyst that a simplistic 20 m thick oxide blanket would be added to the model to represent the oxidization layer.
+The original in-situ grade estimates were retained within the approximate oxide blanket. - Resource classification Mineralized material was classified in the Resource model as Measured, Indicated, Inferred and Not-Classified.
+As this is a PEA, all classified mineralization has been included in the analysis.
+The unclassified category was treated as waste. - Grades: Kriged estimates for copper (CUKR), gold (AUKR), silver (AGKR), and arsenic (ASKR) were used in the mining analysis.
 In agreement with Catalyst, molybdenum grades were deemed too low to consider this metal as a recoverable product.
 Hence, while molybdenum is included in the Resource statement, it was excluded of any further analysis.

-Table 16.1 maps the categories used in the Resource model to those in the mining model.
+Table 16.1 maps the categories used in the Resource model to those of the mining model.